SelfHacked/django-outer-join/README.md

 The primary key should only be used in `SELECT` statements, and only exact lookup (`pk=` or `pk__exact=`) is supported.

-It will be populated however for objects selected through other other means.
+It will be populated however for objects selected through other means.

 ## Implementation Details